bsstahl/CognitiveInheritance/Posts/troubleshooting-information-for-machinelearning-modelbuilder-issue-1027.md

 ## Verifying the Version of the Tool

-Spoiler alert: **Both machines are using the same version of the tool**.
+Spoiler alert: **To the best I am able to verify, both machines are using the same version of the tool**.

 ### From the machine that is able to train the model